-Towards the end of the Second World War or shortly thereafter, several States which subsequently became members of the Community, including the Kingdom of Belgium, concluded bilateral agreements on air transport with the United States of America.
+Towards the end of the Second World War or shortly thereafter, several States which subsequently became members of the Community concluded bilateral agreements on air transport with the United States of America.
+The Grand Duchy of Luxembourg, by contrast, concluded such an agreement in the 1980s, when it was already a member of the Community.